 We planned and performed our work to obtain the evidence we considered necessary for a limited level of assurance opinion.
-In doing so, we evaluated the mentioned material sustainability performance data presented in the Report, together with DEWA's procedures for ensuring the accuracy, reliability and completeness of disclosures/data within the Report.
+In doing so, we evaluated the mentioned material sustainability performance data presented in the Report, together with DEWA's procedures for ensuring the accuracy, reliability and completeness of disclosures within the Report.

-We have not performed any work, and do not express any conclusion, on any other information that may be published in the report and/or on DEWA's website for the current reporting period that is outside scope of assurance engagement agreed upon with management of DEWA.
+We have not performed any work, and do not express any conclusion, on any other information that may be published outside of the report and/or on DEWA's website for the current reporting period.

 The materiality assessment was performed in November 2021 and presented in the Report in the "About DEWA" chapter.

 The reporting topic boundaries for sustainability performance chosen by DEWA are as set out in the Report in the Content Index.